carbon-language/carbon-lang/llvm/docs/YamlIO.rst

 custom formatting and parsing of scalar types by specializing ScalarTraits<> on your data type.
 When writing, YAML I/O will provide the native type and your specialization must create a temporary llvm::StringRef.
-When reading, YAML I/O will provide a llvm::StringRef of scalar and your specialization must convert that to your native data type.
+When reading, YAML I/O will provide an llvm::StringRef of scalar and your specialization must convert that to your native data type.
 An outline of a custom scalar type looks like: